Air and Computer Duster Addiction – Symptoms and Withdrawal

 Dangerous Symptoms of Air and Computer Duster Addiction That Need Emergency Care

-The short-term desirable effects usually go away after a few minutes of abuse.
-However, your kid may become a victim of the immediate but often fatal effects.
+The desirable short-term effects usually go away after a few minutes of abuse.
+However, a kid may become a victim of the immediate but often fatal effects.
 These include:

 - Sniffing death syndrome: In some cases, people reported immediate deaths due to sniffing.